ramintoosi/ROSS/README.md

 - Detection

   You can load raw extracellular data and adjust the provided settings for filtering and thresholding.
-Then by pushing 'detect' button the detection results appear in a PCA plot:
+Then by pushing **Start Detection** button the detection results appear in a PCA plot:

 ![Spike Detecttion](https://github.com/ramintoosi/ROSS/blob/master/figs/detect_image.png?raw=true)